Contents of this article on Acceptance of Illness, chronic and severe:

 There are 7 stages of acceptance that you are likely to pass through time and time again as you move towards feeling more at peace with a life lived with chronic illness.These stages of acceptance can also be called the stages of grief.

-You are very welcome to claim my free ebook - The 7 Stages of Grief of Chronic Illness.
+You are very welcome to claim your copy of my free ebook - The 7 Stages of Grief of Chronic Illness.